-The ASE Mentor Scheme was created in 2004 as a way to provide Mentorship for members of the guild who may be starting a new career in the editorial world, or seeking to change their genre.
-It aims to pair a more experienced editor who can advise and guide a 'Mentee' in their work as an Editor or Assistant Editor.
-Our mentors work in the fields of Commercials, Television Drama, Feature Films Documentary and Factual TV.
+The ASE Mentor Scheme was created in 2004 as a way to provide Mentorship for Members of the Guild who may be starting a new career in the editorial world, or seeking to change their genre.
+It aims to pair an aspiring Mentee with a more experienced Editor who can advise and guide them in their work as an Editor or Assistant Editor.
+Our Mentors work in the fields of Commercials, Television Drama, Feature Films, Documentary, Reality and Factual TV.

 Key goals we hope to provide are:

 Our Mentors are primarily based in Melbourne and Sydney.
-For members based in other cities we will try our best to find a local Mentor, however if needed, the Mentorship may be conducted online (ie. email, skype, vimeo).
+For members based in other cities we will try our best to find a local Mentor, however, if needed, the Mentorship may be conducted online (eg, email, Skype, Vimeo).

 Please do not expect work experience or a job from your Mentor, it is more about support, encouragement and inspiration.

 To apply as a Mentee you must be a full member of the ASE.
 The applicant should have defined goals of what they are seeking from a Mentor so the best pairing with a suitable Mentor can be provided.
 The applicant is also required to have some work experience, for example:

 - Screen credits or professional experience as an Editor or Assistant Editor